 An endoscopy will allow your specialist vet to visually examine your pet’s lower gastrointestinal tract and respiratory tract without the need for invasive surgery.
 Sydney Veterinary Emergency & Specialists is equipped with state-of-the-art technology in our conveniently located endoscopy facility.

-What is Endoscopy?
+What is An Endoscopy?

 An endoscope is either a rigid or flexible tube with an attached video camera which allows live footage to be viewed on a connected screen.
-The endoscope can be inserted via the mouth or through the colon, depending on which organs needs to be examined.
+The endoscope can be inserted via the mouth or through the colon, depending on which organs need to be examined.

-As an endoscopy investigates the health of the connected gastrointestinal and respiratory tracts, the warning signs that something is wrong are usually directly related to digestion, abdominal issues and breathing.
+As an endoscopy investigates the health of the gastrointestinal or respiratory tracts, the warning signs that something is wrong are usually directly related to digestion, abdominal issues and breathing.
 If your pet has been vomiting frequently, had bouts of diarrhoea, experienced sudden weight loss or a loss of appetite then this could indicate a gastrointestinal issue.
-When your pet is experiencing abdominal pain or swelling, seek professional assistance as soon as possible.

-How Will An Endoscopy Be Performed on My Pet?
+How Is an Endoscopy Performed on Pets?

 In order for the procedure to be successful, it is essential that the stomach and intestinal tract are clear of all food and faecal matter.
-Your pet will often be fasted for 12 to 24 hours before the procedure and occasionally, laxative medication will be administered to completely empty the intestines.
+Your pet will need to fast for 12 to 24 hours before the procedure and, occasionally, laxative medication will be administered to completely empty the intestines.

-If you wish to speak to one of our friendly team about organising an endoscopy for your pet, call us on 02 9197 5800 as soon as you notice warning signs.
+When your pet is experiencing abdominal pain or swelling, seek professional assistance as soon as possible.
+If you wish to speak to one of our friendly team members about organising an appointment to see if and endoscopy is required or your pet, call us on 02 9197 5800 as soon as you notice warning signs.